simple-crypto/SCALib/paper/paper.md

 providing algorithms for profiled side-channel attacks and by including a key rank enumeration algorithm as a final evaluation step.
-More precisely, for leakage metrics, we implement the Welch t-test and the computation of signal-to-noise ratio, and our implementations are significantly faster than the ones of `lascar` and `SCAred` [@scabench].
+More precisely, for leakage metrics, we implement the Welch t-test and the computation of the signal-to-noise ratio, and our implementations are significantly faster than the ones of `lascar` and `SCAred` [@scabench].
 Moreover, our t-test implementation includes so-called higher-order and multivariate evaluations [@DBLP:conf/ches/SchneiderM15].